badbread/breadsMCstuff/README.md

 minecraft ALL=NOPASSWD:/usr/sbin/service minecraft-server stop minecraft ALL=NOPASSWD:/usr/sbin/service minecraft-server start
 ```
-- (Temporary) A pushover account from pushover.net (hoping to remove this Dependency soon)
+- (Temporary) A pushover account from pushover.net (hoping to remove this Dependency soon), in the meantime you can comment out any "push" code in there

 ### Installing
 A few variables must match in your service file and the [backup.sh](./backup.sh) script.

 They are:
-- In the service-name.service file
+1. The name of the service
--- The actual name of the file, in this example "minecraft-server.service"
+- The actual name of the file determines what your service will be called.
+In this script it's "minecraft-server.service" which = minecraft-server
 - In the backup.sh file
--- the variable at the top called $servicename
+- the variable at the top called $servicename

 First setup your service: [minecraft-server.service](./minecraft-service.service)
 '''systemd